jopek/callbag-repeat/README.md

 The `repeat` operator can be called with `repeat(n)` and without `repeat()` parameters.

-Code is almost the same as https://github.com/Andarist/callbag-retry.
+Code is based on https://github.com/Andarist/callbag-retry.
 The difference is that the input stream error ends the stream, while input stream end triggers a repeat.

 ## parametrized
-`n = 0` means no repitition: input stream = output stream. `n = 1` is one repitition (one restarted once or more), `n = 2` are two repititions, and so on...
+`n = 0` means no repitition: input stream = output stream. `n = 1` is one repitition after source ended, `n = 2` are two repititions, and so on...

 ```
 pipe(